Vyral/base-template/_posts/2022-08-22-should-older-homeowners-sell.md

 tags:
   - Home Selling Tips
   - Real Estate
-excerpt: Why older homeowners should consider all their options before they sell.
+excerpt: Why older homeowners should consider all their options before selling.
 enclosure:
 pullquote: Once you sell, the house is gone.
 enclosure_type: video/mp4